 We continue to benchmark our pay and benefits against the market to ensure fair, equitable and competitive pay for all and will make adjustments when necessary.

 Interoperability of our patient care systems is the ultimate goal.
 Our systems must be able to talk to each other so that we can provide high quality, coordinated patient care.
-We will evaluate together how we will accomplish that goal.
+A Service Line Integration Council – with equal representation from both OHS and LGH – will evaluate together how we will accomplish that goal.
 If that means LGH will need to convert to the EPIC system, that will not happen for at least three years.